The Treatment and Distribution Process

 *NOTE: The above water quality information is of RAW water not treated/finished water from the plant.

 Once the raw water is pumped from the aquifer to the water treatment plant, it meets a booster pump on the lower level of the water plant that then pumps it upstairs to the AMIAD iron removal systems.

 AMIAD Iron Removal Systems

 The AMIAD iron removal system is a two-micron, automatic, self-cleaning particulate filter utilized as a pretreatment for the low pressure reverse osmosis (LPRO) system to remove insoluble iron from the water.
 This is the first application of these filters as pretreatment for LPRO in the United States.
-There is a separate AMIAD set, one master and one slave, for each deep well.
+There is a separate AMIAD set for each deep well.

 Cartridge Filter Vessels

 The membrane cartridge filters protect the reverse osmosis system from any fugitive sand or silt that could potentially be pumped from the ground to the treatment plant.
 The vessels contain 70 one-micron membrane filters designed to capture any insoluble particulate that gets past the AMIAD iron removal system.
 The water treatment plant is equipped with three cartridge vessels.
 One vessel for each well and a redundant vessel that can be used for either well.